 Family medicine is a three-dimensional specialty, incorporating (1) knowledge, (2) skill, and (3) process.
 At the center of the process element is the patient-physician relationship with the patient viewed in the context of the family.
 It is the extent to which this relationship is valued, developed, nurtured, and maintained that distinguishes family medicine from all other specialties.
 This information was adapted from the American Academy of Family Physicians website.

 We are eager to partner with medical students at any point in their journey to family medicine.
-More information about these opportunities can be found on the Ohio State Department of Family Medicine website, but feel free to reach out with any ideas.
+More information about these opportunities can be found on the Ohio State Department of Family and Community Medicine website, but feel free to reach out with any ideas.

 - Length of training: 3 years